richierocks/rebus.base/README.md

 [![Project Status: Active - The project has reached a stable, usable state and is being actively developed.](http://www.repostatus.org/badges/0.1.0/active.svg)](http://www.repostatus.org/#active)

-# rebus: Regular Expression Builder, Um, Something (Base Functionality)
+# rebus.base: Regular Expression Builder, Um, Something (Base Functionality)

 This package contains the core functionality for the [*rebus*](https://github.com/richierocks/rebus) package.
 It is primarily intended for other R package developers.
 For interactive use, try *rebus* instead.